seL4/rumprun-sel4-demoapps/userapps/erlang/README.md

 -->
 # erlang on BEAM on Rumprun on seL4 (on QEMU)

+> Support for this in the master branch is currently not provided

 This app is a wrapper around the demo erlang application located in rumprun-packages.
 It builds BEAM and an erlang echo server to run on Rumprun.